How to File an LLC in Texas

 - Next, click on “Certificate of Formation” in the “Filing Type” dropdown, then click continue.

-Completing the Formation Sections
+Completing the Texas LLC Certificate of Formation Sections

 Article One – Entity Type and Name